 2. Louvre, Paris, France (9.3 million annual visitors)

 Located in the heart of Paris, the Louvre receives an annual footfall of 9.3 million visitors.
 Home to not only the world-famous Mona Lisa of Leonardo Di Vinci, the Louvre also contains expansive collections from Egyptian, Greek, Etruscan, Roman, and Near Eastern histories.
 These include antiques, sculptures, decorative art, Islamic art, prints, and drawings.
+It is the most visited museum in Europe.

 1. Forbidden City, Beijing, China (~20 million annual visitors)